stranac/advent-io/README.md

 # advent-io
-Input files and correct solutions to the problems on adventofcode.com
+Input files and correct solutions to the problems on adventofcode.com Accepting of all pull requests, after I confirm them with my own code, or you provide proof that the answers are correct.
 The structure of this repository should conform to these rules:
 ```
 day01